Locations

 Leadership coaching as a culture enabler

-To build a sustainable approach to recent success, and to reach their goal of becoming the best performing, most trusted, and respected consumer packaged goods company locally, the organization identified the need to develop a leadership coaching culture.
+To build a sustainable approach to recent success, and to reach their goal of becoming the best performing, most trusted, and respected consumer packaged goods company locally, the organisation identified the need to develop a leadership coaching culture.
 BTS Coach developed a coaching effectiveness program, as a new way of leading both people and business performance.

 Smiling man in glasses and black suit with blue tie, standing with arms crossed in bright modern office corridor.